Stuart Forster reviews Cinderella at the Tyne Theatre and Opera House in Newcastle.

 Interviews with Cinderella cast members

-After the show, I chatted with members of the cast to find out what went in to putting on Cinderella.
+After the show, I chatted with members of the cast about what goes into performing Cinderella.

 “Blood, sweat and tears!
 What you saw there was put on its feet in 11 days.
 It was all the right lines but not necessarily in the right order,” joked Connor Byrne.